LiamMehle/nft-demo/lessons learned.md

 - turns out event listeners silently error if defined incorrectly
 - instead of using destructuring, event listeners silentry don't pass arguments past the number that the listener takes.
 - useref doesn't re-render

+## daz4
+- adding sql logging was the easiest part